EZ-Robotics/EZ-Template/docs/Docs/user_control.md

 ## toggle_modify_curve_with_controller()
 Enables/disables buttons used for modifying the controller curve with the joystick.
-True enables, false disables.
+`toggle` true enables, false disables.
 **Prototype**
 ```cpp
 void toggle_modify_curve_with_controller(bool toggle);